 5. Place-Based Relationships

-Here we look at design as contextualizing the interior space within the wider area’s topographic, historical, cultural, ecological, or even spiritual context in mind.
+Here we look at design as contextualizing the interior space within the wider area’s historical, cultural, ecological, or even spiritual context in mind.

 6. Evolved Human-Nature Relationships

 This last biophilic design principle focuses on the relationship between humans and nature.
-The idea is to restore our responsibility of care for the environment.
+The idea is to restore our responsibility to care for the environment.
 It is also about nature being a place of refuge for us, and biophilic design aims to recreate this sense of perceived safety.

-10 Ways to Incorporate Biophilic Office Design in the Workplace without Extensive Structural Renovations
+10 Ways To Incorporate Biophilic Office Design In The Workplace Without Extensive Structural Renovations

 The benefits of biophilic office design are evident, it can bring about stress reduction, healthy blood pressure, boost mood, and in general help with an overall sense of wellness for everyone in the office.

-While the plus points of having biophilic office design are clear, having an entire building or office space developed with biophilic design is often out of reach for many business owners.
+While the plus points of having a biophilic office design are clear, having an entire building or office space developed with a biophilic design is often out of reach for many business owners.
 This might be because the business owners may not own the entire property, their office is within a historic building, or they might be renters – for many such reasons, a complete biophilic structural overhaul is often unrealistic.

 Even with such limitations in place, biophilic elements can be incorporated into your office space.
 Here are 10 great ideas that you can pick and choose from to create a harmonious and beautiful workspace.

-1. Grow a Green Wall
+1. Grow A Green Wall

 Green walls or living walls are a simple and structurally non-intrusive way to add a biophilic design to your office.
 An entire wall turned into a living wall can be impressive and eye-catching.
 If this is simply impossible or out of budget, consider hanging planters vertically on the walls to create a similar green effect.